varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   The above example is typical for a site migrating to Varnish.
-Setting ``beresp.ttl`` ensures it's cached.
+   The above example caches all URLs ending with .jpg for 60 seconds.

-   Keep in mind that the default VCL will still be executed, which means that an image with a Set-Cookie header will not be cached.
+   Keep in mind that the built-in VCL is still executed.
+   That means that images with a ``Set-Cookie`` field are not cached.

 Example: Cache .jpg for 60 only if s-maxage isn't present
 ---------------------------------------------------------